-As an illustration, I would like to talk about a client that
+In the above context, I would like to talk about a client that

 I worked with a few years ago.
-I have chosen this particular case not only

 I started working